 One of the biggest events in Malaga takes place in mid-September – Malaga Fashion Week takes over Calle Larios.
-For two full evenings as local, Spanish and international fashion design struttsits stuff along the longest catwalk in Europe, all 300 metres of it.
-Now into its eighth year and attracting big names on the fashion scene, Malaga Fashion Week is a must-see if you happen to be in the city during September.
+For two full evenings as local, Spanish and international fashion design strutts its stuff along the longest catwalk in Europe, all 300 metres of it lined with stunning turquoise carpet.
+Now into its ninth year and attracting big names on the fashion scene, Malaga Fashion Week is a must-see if you happen to be in the city during September.

-The 9th edition will take place on Friday 13 September and Saturday 14 September 2019.
-The information below refers to the 2018 edition.
-Bookmark this page for up-to-date information.
+The 9th edition takes place on Friday 13 September and Saturday 14 September 2019.

 What to expect

-Note that the rest of this blog post refers to Malaga Fashion Week in 2016.
-At Guide to Malaga we were lucky enough to have front-row seats for both evenings and so we got a close-up view of all the latest designs.
-This blog post includes our highlights and some pictures and videos of all that went on during the Larios Catwalk at Malaga Fashion Week in 2016.
+Note that the rest of this blog post refers to Malaga Fashion Week in 2019 and 2016.
+At Guide to Malaga we were lucky enough to have front-row seats for both occasionsand so we got a close-up view of all the latest designs.
+This blog post includes our highlights and some pictures and videos of all that went on during the Larios Catwalk at Malaga Fashion Week in 2019 and 2016.
 So, grab yourself a glass of wine, sit back and relax while you discover what men and women will be wearing next (or not!).

 Young Designers Prize